-23Listings do not have a permanent identifier, so what we observe more precisely is whether the seller no longer lists a copy of the same title in the same condition.
+$^{^{32}}$ Listings do not have a permanent identifier, so what we observe more precisely is whether the seller no longer lists a copy of the same title in the same condition.

-$^{^{24}}$ We treat the variable as missing in four circumstances.
+$^{^{33}}$ We treat the variable as missing in four circumstances.
 (1) If the listing was not unique by title-seller in the 2012 data.
-(2) If the title was one of the 20 for which we collected only a subset of the listings in 2012/2013.
+(2) If the title was one for which we collected only a subset of the listings in 2012/2013.
 (3) If the seller listed copies of three or more of the titles in our dataset in 2012 and all of the seller's listings were removed before the 2013 collection.
 (Of 203 sellers listing exactly three titles only two removed two of their three listings but 14 removed all three so we presume most of the 14 are due to sellers' exiting the platform.)
 (4) Listings which were not among the 50 lowest priced listings for a title in the 2012 data collection.
 (We worried that some high price listings might be due to something other than sellers having a copy they wish to sell at the high price and thought other motives might overwhelm true sales at such noncompetitive prices.)
-The fact that we drop data for 7% of the sellers with exactly three listings could be thought of as an estimate of the background disappearance rate due to exit that might be expected among sellers with one or two listings.
 Sales can also be underestimated if a seller has multiple copies of a title in the same condition and only lists the second after selling the first.